tytydraco/yessleep/out/WARNING_Never_make_a_deal_with_the_devil_on_the_deep_web_He_keeps_raising_his_price.md

 I got ready for work, stunned, and spent the whole commute replaying the night.
 Wondering if it was all an hallucination or something.

 When I arrived at work, I noticed a group of coworkers whispering among themselves.
-That’s when I found out my boss had died that morning of a sudden heart attack.
+They explained in shock to me my boss had died that morning of a sudden heart attack.

-Back at my cubicle, a deep anxiety grew on me.
-It just felt too strange that this happened after last night.
+At my cubicle, a deep anxiety grew.
+It just felt too strange that this happened right after last night.

-Just as I was about to head out for lunch, one of the company’s executives called me into his office.
+And just as I was about to head out for lunch, one of the company’s executives called me into his office.
 I sat there, stunned, as he explained that they needed an immediate replacement for my boss and that I was their first choice.
 Naturally, it came with a generous raise.

 I accepted without hesitation.

 I walked over to the taco truck where I usually had lunch, feeling a mix of excitement and guilt.

-While I was paying, I noticed the cashier, a beautiful brunette who had never noticed me before, suddenly staring at me.
+While I was paying it, I noticed the cashier, a beautiful brunette who had never noticed me before, suddenly staring at me.
 As I walked back to the office, she ran up to me, looking nervous, and asked if I wanted her number.

 My life completely flipped in a single day.